PlantPal-C242-PS112/.github/profile/README.md

 - (MD) A200B4KX4341 – Tiara Fitra Ramadhani Siregar – Diponegoro University

 ## Project Description
-PlantPal is an AI-powered solution that will address agricultural challenges through correct plant species identification, diagnose diseases from just one picture with tailored health insights, and prescribed treatments.
-This smart assistant makes the hassle of plant care simpler by providing recommendations, step-by-step instructions, and links to relevant products.
-The PlantPal app expands user interaction in the plant care ecosystem through its community forums.
+PlantPal is an AI-powered solution that addresses agricultural challenges through correct plant disease diagnosis from just a picture, with tailored health insights and prescribed treatments.
+This smart assistant makes the hassle of plant care simpler by providing recommendations, from prevention to treatment, step-by-step instructions, and links to relevant products, PlantPal also provides information about plants, plant diseases, and even cultivation tips.
+PlantPal expands user interaction in the plant care ecosystem through its community forums, and reminders or activity notifications.

 ### Key Features
-- **Home Page** : The main page that contains navigation to all features that the app provided.
+- **Home Page**: The main page that contains navigation to all features that the app provides.
-- **Plant Diagnosis** : A feature that can help user check their plant's health or diagnose the disease by image taken from their smartphone.
+- **Plant Diagnosis**: A feature that can help user check their plant's health or diagnose the disease by image taken from their smartphone.
-- **Plants** : A feature that provided information about the plants that listed in the app, including the cultivation tips and some read links.
+- **Plants**: A feature that provides information about the plants listed in the app, including the cultivation tips and some read links.
-- **Diseases** : A feature that provided information about the plant diseases, including the description, the prevention and treatment, and the medicines that suitable for the disease, with links to the relevant products.
+- **Diseases**: A feature that provides information about the plant diseases, including the description, the prevention and treatment, and the medicines that are suitable for the disease, with links to the relevant products.
-- **User Plant** : A feature for user to save or bookmark the plants, and personalize plant care.
+- **User Plant**: A feature for user to save or bookmark the plants, and personalize plant care.
-- **Discussion Forum** : A feature that facilitated discussion forums for all users, so they can communicate with each other.
-User may create a post, comment and like a post.
+- **Discussion Forum**: A feature that facilitates discussion forums for all users, so they can communicate with each other.
+Users may create a post, comment, and like a post.

 ## Main Technologies Used
-- Machine Learning: TensorFlow, Keras, OpenCV, Jupyter Notebook, Google Colaboratory, Gooble Colab Vritual Machine, Kaggle
+- Machine Learning: TensorFlow, Keras, OpenCV, Jupyter Notebook, Google Colaboratory, Gooble Colab Virtual Machine, Kaggle
 - Cloud Computing :
-  - Google Cloud Service : Cloud Run, Cloud Firestore Native Mode, Cloud SQL, Cloud Storage
+  - Google Cloud Service: Cloud Run, Cloud Firestore Native Mode, Cloud SQL, Cloud Storage
   - Backend Development: Node.js, Express.js, Tensorflow.js
   - Database: MySQL, Firestore
-  - Testing & Documentation : Postman
+  - Testing & Documentation: Postman
-  - CI/CD : Github Action
+  - CI/CD: Github Action
 - Mobile App Development: Android Studio with Native Kotlin, Retrofit, Room